 - verified emission control technologies such as exhaust controls, cleaner fuels, and engine upgrades;

-- verified idle reduction technologies such as auxiliary power units, fuel operated heaters, shore connection systems, and truck stop electrification technologies;
+- verified idle reduction technologies such as auxiliary power units, fuel operated heaters, shore connection systems, transport refrigeration unit (TRU) electrified parking spaces, and truck stop electrification technologies; and/or

 What are the qualifications?

 There are a number of eligibility and cost share requirements.
 Cost share requirements vary depending on the project.
-For example, the grant program can fund up to 100% of the cost (labor and equipment) of an eligible, verified exhaust control (diesel oxidation catalyst, diesel particulate filter, etc.), while up to 40% of the cost (labor and equipment) of eligible idle reduction technologies (e.g. auxiliary power units) on locomotives can be funded under this grant program.
-For more information, please review the 2019 State Clean Diesel Grant Program Information Guide.
+For example, the program can fund up to 45% of the cost of replacing a heavy-duty diesel truck with a new, zero tailpipe exhaust vehicle (grid, battery, or fuel cell), while up to 25% of the cost of the truck’s replacement with a newer, cleaner diesel, hybrid, or alternative fuel vehicle can be funded under this program.
+For more information, please review the 2023/2024 DERA State Program Guide.

 How do I apply?